jindrichmynarz/dissertation/parts/concrete_data_model.md

-### Concrete data model
+### Concrete data model {#sec:concrete-data-model}

-The concrete data model of the Czech public procurement data uses the PCO mixed with terms cherry-picked from other linked open vocabularies, such as Public Procurement Ontology (PPROC) ([Muñoz-Soro et al., 2016](#MunozSoro2016)), which directly builds upon PCO.
+The concrete data model of the Czech public procurement data uses the PCO mixed with terms cherry-picked from other linked open vocabularies, such as Public Procurement Ontology (PPROC) [@MunozSoro2016], which directly builds upon PCO.
 The data model's class diagram is shown in [@fig:vvz].

 ![Class diagram of the Czech public procurement data](img/vvz.png){#fig:vvz}